About the Program

 Students may apply for a dissertation completion grant in their last term before graduation.
 Applications are due in the History Graduate Office on the second Friday in March and the second Friday in October, which is one week prior to the Graduate School deadline.
 The Director of Graduate Studies or the Department Chair submits a letter of nomination on behalf of each applicant.
 Departmental nomination does not, however, guarantee the nominee receipt of the dissertation completion grant.
 Note that receipt of this grant disqualifies a student from receiving further financial support from Temple University.

 Appointment as Part-Time Instructor:

-Ph.D. candidates are eligible for appointment as part-time instructors.
+PhD candidates are eligible for appointment as part-time instructors.
 The Department Chair, after consulting with the Director of Graduate Studies, is responsible for these appointments.
-S/he considers whether the candidate has assisted in the course and, if so, consult the faculty whom s/he has assisted.
+Consideration is given to whether the candidate has assisted in the course and, if so, consultation is made with the faculty whom they assisted.
 Priority is given to qualified students who have not had the opportunity previously to teach independently.